-Effect of 19(R)-HETE and 19(S)-HETE on the Formation of EETs and Subterminal/Terminal HETEs.
-The decrease in the formation of midchain HETEs prompted us to examine the effect of both enantiomers of 19-HETE on other AA metabolites, such as EETs and subterminal/terminal HETEs.
-Our results showed that treatment of RL-14 cells with vehicle or $20 \mu M 19(R)$ -HETE or 19(S)-HETE for 24 hours did not significantly alter the formation rate of EETs (Fig. 4A), namely 14,15-EET, 11,12-EET, 8,9-EET, and 5,6-EET or subterminal/terminal HETEs (Fig. 4B), specifically 16-HETE, 17-HETE, 18-HETE, and 20-HETE compared with control group.
+Effect of 19(R)-HETE and 19(S)-HETE on the formation of EETs and subterminal/terminal HETEs

+The decrease in the formation of mid-chain HETEs prompted us to examine the effect of both enantiomers of 19-HETE on other AA metabolites such as EETs and subterminal/terminal HETEs.
+Our results showed that treatment of RL-14 cells with vehicle or 20 μM of 19(R)-HETE or 19(S)-HETE for 24 h did not significantly alter the formation rate of EETs (Figure 4A), namely 14,15-EET, 11,12-EET, 8,9-EET and 5,6-EET or subterminal/terminal HETEs (Figure 4B), specifically 16-HETE, 17-HETE, 18-HETE and 20-HETE compared to control group.

-Effect of 19(R)-HETE and 19(S)-HETE on the mRNA and Protein Expression of Cytochrome P450 Epoxygenases and Hydroxylases.
-To elucidate the mechanism by which both enantiomers of 19-HETE decrease the formation of midchain HETEs, the three pathways involved in midchain HETE formation were further investigated.
-The first pathway involves P450 enzymes such as epoxygenases, hydroxylases, and CYP1B1.
-The effect of 19(R)-HETE and 19(S)-HETE on P450 epoxygenases (CYP2B6, CYP2C8, and CYP2J2) and P450 hydroxylases (CYP4F2 and CYP4F11) was assessed (in RL-14 cells) by mRNA expression level using real-time PCR and by protein expression level using Western blot analysis.
-Regarding P450 epoxygenases, the results showed that both enantiomers of 19-HETE have no significant effect on CYP2B6, CYP2C8, or CYP2J2 on mRNA (Fig. 5A) or protein expression (Fig. 5B) level compared with control group.
-On the other hand, the S enantiomer of 19-HETE significantly
+Effect of 19(R)-HETE and 19(S)-HETE on the mRNA and protein expression of cytochrome P450 epoxygenases and hydroxylases

+To elucidate the mechanism by which both enantiomers of 19-HETE decrease the formation of mid-chain HETEs, the three pathways involved in mid-chain HETEs formation were further investigated.
+The first pathway is the P450 enzymes such as epoxygenases, hydroxylases and CYP1B1.
+The effect of 19(R)-HETE and 19(S)-HETE on P450 epoxygenases (CYP2B6, CYP2C8 and CYP2J2) and P450 hydroxylases (CYP4F2 and CYP4F11) was assessed (in RL-14 cells) on mRNA expression level using real-time PCR and protein expression level using Western blot analysis.
+Regarding P450 epoxygenases, the results showed that both enantiomers of 19-HETE have no significant effect on CYP2B6, CYP2C8 or CYP2J2 on mRNA (Figure 5A) or protein expression (Figure 5B) level compared to control group.
+On the other hand, the S enantiomer of 19-HETE significantly increased CYP4F2 and CYP4F11 mRNA expression level by 81% and 82%, respectively (Figure 6A).
+In agreement with mRNA expression results, Western blot analysis showed that the protein expression levels of CYP4F2 and CYP4F11 were also increased by 19(S)-HETE by 82.7% and 68.3%, respectively (Figure 6B).